srinay2007/odi11gupgrade/README.md

-# Cognos to Oracle Analytics Migration Project
+# A Date Engineering project for the purpose of migration of Oil n Gas Data warehouse from Cognos to Oracle Analytics reusing existing Oracle Analycs Warehouse template

 **Scope of this project** \
 ODI Application 12c – Replicate the existing code base for NLATAM and configure as per the requirement. \
 OBIEE Application – Replicate the environment code base and leverage existing subject areas to the maximum extent and as needed customize them. \